peradecki/fold-fastalike/README.md

 `python -m fold-fastalike sample_data/test_sequences.fasta --full-fold`.

-This will create a folder called `outputs-{%date}_{%time}` and four folders within this folder, one for each transcript in the used file.
+This will create a folder called `outputs-{%date%}_{%time%}` and four folders within this folder, one for each transcript in the used file.
 Each folder will have:

 * `{%name%}.fasta` >> Single-transcript fasta file
 * `{%name%}_dotplot.pdf` >> Dot-plot in PDF format